-But you can also sow directly in the ground, especially ravenelle wallflower, once any risk of frost is set aside, from May to July.
+But you can also sow directly in the ground, especially ravenelle wallflower, once any risk of frost has subsided, from May to July.

 - In soil that has been broken down by couple strokes of the spade, broadcast seeds.